 • Chinese goldthread

-• Phellodendron (also known as cork tree)
+• Phellodendron (cork tree)

 • Tree turmeric

-• Tinospora cordifolia (also known as Guduchi)
+• Tinospora cordifolia (Guduchi)

 • Prickly poppy